Building Blocks of Wealth & Health

 The sooner you start planning and saving for retirement, the better!
 If your employer has a sponsored 401K saving plan, take advantage of it!
-Consult www.FINRA.org or www.ssa.gov for retirement calculators.
-Websites such as www.aarp.org can help too!
+Consult www.FINRA.org or www.ssa.gov for retirement calculators, or www.aarp.org/retirement for more resources.

 It is important to make plans for who will inherit what you have when you pass on.
 Consult with an attorney about your choices and the tax advantages of different investment options to your heirs.
 The Milwaukee Bar Association has a lawyer referral service at (414) 274-6768.